 If you are installing a Standing Seam roof, SunCommon needs the seams to be “double lock” seams.
 This ensures the mounting clamps for our PV system have a strong surface to grab onto when we install our system.

-Once you’ve sited your home and designed a beautiful southern roof, there’s one last step to making your home solar-ready.
+Once you’ve sited your home and designed a solar-ready southern roof, there’s one last step for building a house with solar.
 The solar panels on your roof will need to be connected to your electrical service panel (the box with the circuit breakers) in your basement or garage.
 It is easier (and hence cheaper) to run conduit between the panel and where the panels will be before the walls, floors, and ceilings go in.